HoneyRahmani/SODP/README.md

 # Single Object Detection - Pytorch
 ## About the Project

-In Single Object Detection,the goal is locating only one object in given image.
+In Single Object Detection, the goal is locating only one object in a given image.
-This project focus on developing deep learning model to using Pytorch to detect single object.The location of object will show by a bounding box.
+This project focuses on developing deep learning model using Pytorch to detect single object.
+The location of the object will shown by a bounding box.
-Bounding box can be depected with four numbers:
+Bounding box can be depicted with four numbers:

     - [x0, y0, w, h]
     - [x0, y0, x1, y1]